tayoky/ceanos/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/ceanvalds/CeanOS)
 ![GitHub commits since latest release](https://img.shields.io/github/commits-since/ceanvalds/ceanos/latest?include_prereleases)

   > CeanOS is a UNIX-like operating system .
-The goal is to create a lightweight, efficient OS with a custom kernel and a user-friendly interface.
+The goal is to create a lightweight, efficient OS with a non-bloated kernel and a user-friendly interface.
 This project is built with C and assembly using no standard libraries .

 <br>